stanleychilton/selectionsite/README.md

     - for windows using [AWScli (64bit)](https://s3.amazonaws.com/aws-cli/AWSCLI64PY3.msi) / [AWScli (32bit)](https://s3.amazonaws.com/aws-cli/AWSCLI32PY3.msi)
     - for linux/mac the pip command `pip install awscli`
 3. Install [xampp](https://www.apachefriends.org/index.html)
-4. navigate to the htdocs folder in the xampp file structure and paste all the website data.
+4. Navigate to the htdocs folder in the xampp file structure and paste all the website data.
-5. click mysql admin on the xampp control panel. create a database table called itproject.
+5. Click mysql admin on the xampp control panel. create a database table called itproject.
-6. import the mysql database from the file in the given folder.
+6. Import the mysql database from the file in the given folder.
-7. create a new user account on the database, (hostname = localhost) then add all this information to the connect.php file.
+7. Create a new user account on the database, (hostname = localhost) then add all this information to the connect.php file.
-8. if portforwarding this you can run the python script from [this repo](https://github.com/stanleychilton/ITproject) on any computer just make sure to change the address how ever if not portforwarding for the test you will need to change the url in the python scripts in [this repo](https://github.com/stanleychilton/ITproject) to localhost and run them on the same machine testing over a network can be tested using [this site](http://www.clicker-box.com/selectionsite/) 9.
+8. If portforwarding this you can run the python script from [this repo](https://github.com/stanleychilton/ITproject) on any computer just make sure to change the address how ever if not portforwarding for the test you will need to change the url in the python scripts in [this repo](https://github.com/stanleychilton/ITproject) to localhost and run them on the same machine testing over a network can be tested using [this site](http://www.clicker-box.com/selectionsite/) 9.